August 08, 2022 6 min read

 • The potential benefits of smoking rosemary are mostly unknown, but many people enjoy the piney, peppery smoking experience.

-• Rosemary may have uplifting, relaxing benefits when smoked, and can be added to other smoking herbs to compliment their effects.
+• Rosemary may have uplifting, relaxing benefits when smoked, and can be added to other smoking herbs to complement their effects.

 • Pair freshly dried rosemary with hemp flower for a fragrant, stress-relieving smoke that’s federally legal and accessible.